-Recently the British Newspaper the Telegraph ran the story of the starving polar bears video I shot last month.
+Recently the British newspaper The Telegraph ran the story of the starving polar bear video I shot last month.
 As predicted there are lots of negative comments about the validity of the claims of starvation.
-One blogger, Tom Nelson laid out some questions that I answered on his web site but his blog would not accept the length of the answers.
-That being the case I wanted to make sure he got the answers he was searching for so I’m posting them here for all to see.
-The following was exactly what I typed into his blog comment section, tried to submit but was told it was too lengthy.
+One blogger, Tom Nelson, laid out some questions that I answered on his website but his blog would not accept the length of the answers.
+That being the case I wanted to make sure he got the answers he was searching for, so I’m posting them here for all to see.
+The following was exactly what I typed into his blog comment section—tried to submit but was told it was too lengthy.

 You can see his original post at Tom Nelson’s Blog